Respectfully enjoying wildlife in the natural environment is an incredible way to spend one’s time.

 Download free Living with Coyotes brochure.

 Unfortunately, not all wildlife encounters are equal.
 Throughout the United States, federal, state and local governments are using human/wildlife “conflict” as an excuse to kill wildlife.
 For most of us, encountering wildlife is a wonderful experience.
 From seeing geese and squirrels to observing bears and mountain lions, most of us yearn for even a fleeting glimpse of wildlife in their natural habitat.
 But rather than finding ways for humans and wildlife to co-exist, the government’s only solution seems to be – kill first and ask questions later.
 This can be seen in its management plans, hunting quotas, and decisions to kill animals simply because they were in the wrong place at the wrong time.
 Friends of Animals Wildlife Law Program works to stop the government from implementing theses ill-advised and barbaric plans that limit populations to unsustainable levels and often call for the massive and unnecessary slaughter of large percentages of populations.
 The government is proposing these actions for numerous species, and often doing so without accurate and updated data.
-As we watch from the sidelines, species across the nation are being unnecessarily killed because they inadvertently entered an area where humans might live or recreate and the government continues to implement aggressive plans that result in hundreds, if not thousands, of wildlife deaths.
+As we watch from the sidelines, species across the nation, and the world are being unnecessarily killed because they inadvertently entered an area where humans might live or recreate and the government continues to implement aggressive plans that result in hundreds, if not thousands, of wildlife deaths.

 WILDLIFE ENCOUNTERS IN THE NEWS: